-During first nine months of 2016, the Portuguese banks continued to develop their activities within a particularly difficult context.
-The Portuguese economy continues to show moderate growth and the banks are operating within a context of very low interest rates, which exercise pressure on the financial margin.
-Moreover, the Portuguese Banks have a significant number of non productive assets in their balance sheets.
+During the first six months of 2017 the Portuguese banks continued to develop their activities within a challenging environment, in spite of the boost in economic growth.
+Banks are operating within a context of very low interest rates, exerting pressure on financial margins.
+Moreover, the Portuguese banks have a significant number of non-interest bearing assets on their balance sheets.